12 Ways to Slash Your Food Grocery Costs

 Best Creamy Sheet Pan Eggs in a Breakfast Sandwich

-3.) eat breakfast & make coffee at home:
+3.) eat breakfast and pack & make coffee at home:

 While you’re at it, make breakfast, don’t buy it.
 Take it along if you need to.
 And let’s talk coffee – it might not, alone, save you for a budget emergency in January, but coffee makes me crazy.
 Sorry to be so judgmental (I have my own wasteful things) but think about environmental waste, alone in takeout and K-cups!
 By the way, for years my daughter bought cheap coffee & put it in her husband’s canister of expensive coffee.
 He never caught on and he considered himself quite the coffee connoisseur and even bragged about his good taste from time to time.
 Oh, gosh – whatever you do, don’t tell him!!